olafollgaard/makeArduino/README.md

 `ARDUINO_IDE_PATH`   | `~/arduino-1.8.1/` | The Arduino IDE 1.8.1
 `PROJECTS_ROOT_PATH` | `~/Arduino/`       | Personal projects
 `LIBRARY_PATHS`      | `~/Arduino/my_libraries` `~/Arduino/libraries` | Home-grown and third-party libraries
+There are other nitty-gritty config variables in makeArduino.mk, but these are the most important ones.

 The sample `Makefile` looks like this:
 ```cmake